 - When the transcript is completed, the original will be filed by the transcriber with the Clerk of the Court.
 The transcriber will also provide a copy to you and will serve and file notice of the filing on all other parties.
 [See RAP 9.5(a) and (b) as amended by the Supreme Court, 122 Wn.2d 1122 (1993).]

 Superior Court is a court of record.
 Most Superior Court proceedings are digitally recorded.
-To request an audio or audio/visual copy of the record, complete the Public CD/DVD Order Form - PDF and return it to Superior Court Clerk's Office with payment of $15 for each CD/Jump Drive and/or .mp3 audio files (up to 16 hour maximum per request).
+To request an audio or audio/visual copy of the record, complete the request form (the link is located above) and return it to Superior Court Clerk's Office with payment of $15 for each CD/Jump Drive and/or .mp3 audio files (up to 16 hour maximum per request).

 The following transcriptionists have been approved by the Court to prepare appellate transcripts.

 For personal use, you may choose any transcriptionist who is able to transcribe from the record format provided by the court.